This chapter is devoted to several iterative methods for solving the large sparse linear systems

 \begin{equation} \label{EqPart4.1} {\bf A}\,{\bf x} = {\bf b} , \qquad {\bf A} \in \mathbb{C}^{n\times n} , \quad {\bf x}, \ {\bf b} \in \mathbb{C}^{n\times 1} . \end{equation}

-This equation is used to generate a stationary iterative scheme
+This fixed point equation is used to generate a stationary iterative scheme

-which is actually a one-step recurvive method because every next approximation x(k+1) depends solely on one previous step, x(k).
-On the other hand, a nonstationary iterative algoritm evaluates every nest approximation using all previously obtained iterative values:
+which is actually a one-step recursive method because every next approximation x(k+1) depends solely on one previous step, x(k).
+On the other hand, in a nonstationary iterative algorithm, every next iterate is evaluated according to function that depends on step:

 For transferring the given linear system A x = b into fixed point form, it is convenient to split the coefficient matrix A into a sum of two matrices, one of which must be invertible,